 We see his fixation on systems every week as he talks about automation, how to streamline processes and shares the doctrine of OAO: optimize, automate, outsource.
 The ultimate goal is not just to figure out a new method but also to remove manual input and lever-pulling from the equation.
 Only at that point should you offload the task to someone else.
 What they’re building with Aura emulates that mindset accurately.

 And we can see this in action, too, represented in every piece of content he creates.
 Spend a few minutes watching Dillon live or listening to an episode of his podcast Wholesale Made Easy, where guests like Amazon seller heavyweights the Mommy Income duo Kristin Ostrander and Amy Feierman, founder of The CFO Project Adam Lean, and Jessica Hill, the founder of the 2,000-member Ladies of FBA Facebook group and educational resource stop by and share their own nuggets of wisdom.
-Listening to Mr. Carter and his guests chat like standing in a rainstorm where each droplet gently splatters knowledge and pro tips you don’t hear about from the overly-hyped, expensive guru-led seller groups.
+Listening to Mr. Carter and his guests chat is like standing in a rainstorm where each droplet gently splatters knowledge and pro tips you don’t hear about from the overly-hyped, expensive guru-led seller groups.

 I want [my users] to use Aura but not have to do any work